Honest Talk about Urinary Incontinence

 - Get a medical evaluation to be sure there is not an anatomical reason for the infections.

-- Avoid caffeine and soda.
+- Avoid caffeine, soda, and smoking.
 Drink filtered water, equal to 50% of your body weight in ounces.

 - Avoid artificial sweeteners such as aspartame (blue package), sucralose (yellow), and saccharin (pink).